-Industry events, like the recent Reinsurance Association of America’s (RAA) Cat Risk Management conference, are always a great way to take the pulse of the industry and connect with people.
-I’ve been attending RAA’s conference on behalf of SpatialKey for years, and I generally come away invigorated by my conversations with clients and prospects.
-This year, however, the energy among these conversations was a bit different.
-That energy had more urgency and emotion behind it.
-It’s clear the unprecedented events of 2017 have taken a toll on people, and there’s a compelling need to do something about it.
-Individuals and teams alike have worked tirelessly; and while the events have passed, the emotional fatigue is left in their wake.
+At industry events I generally come away invigorated by my conversations with clients and prospects.
+This year, however, the energy has been a bit different.
+That energy has had more urgency and emotion behind it.
+It’s clear the unprecedented events of 2017 took a toll on people, and there’s a compelling need to do something about it (especially with the 2018 hurricane season just around the corner).

 As an underwriter, you’re already data driven.
 But, how data informed are you?
 To effectively compete, insurers—and underwriters in particular—will need new and innovative sources of external data, alongside advanced analytics, to inform underwriting strategy and put that strategy into practice at the point of sale.

 With SpatialKey, insurers can quickly assess their potential exposure to the recent snowstorm in the Buffalo, NY area on November 21st.
 With increasing concern of potential roof collapse and flooding due to rising temperatures in the coming days, insurers want to be adequately prepared to respond to this unprecedented snowfall.

 Last week, we announced our partnership with KatRisk LLC to deliver an innovative U.S. flood solution.
 Re/insurers can now easily identify and monitor portfolio flood accumulations and optimize risk selection at the point of sale.

 This solution is delivered in the new SpatialKey Flood Analyst app and further extends the value of the Flood Underwriting app.